 Navigation includes the tabbed channels, the role-based navigation at the top of the header, the secondary drop-down navigation, and the left-side subnavigation.

 The navigation that defines the page you're on as well as those pages at the same level and most likely sharing important categorical content is the subnavigation in the left sidebar.

 NYUHome has taken up a new place at the top of the page along with the Role navigation and the new All NYU Menu, which calls forth links to NYU Schools and global sites.

 In Web design a breadcrumb or breadcrumb trail is the part of the navigation that shows you where you are, similar to the fairy tale "Hansel and Gretel".

 Breadcrumb trails are often found near the top of Web pages and define both the current location within the site hierarchy as well as primary pages above the current page.

 On NYU.edu, there is always a breadcrumb trail just under the navigation at the top of the page to help you get back to the top of the content you're in.

-The footer, which is present on every page, contains the Campus Map, a place to supply the Unversity’s digital communications team with Feedback, and access to the University Events calendar, NYU Campuses, and NYU Social Media links.
+The footer, which is present on every page, contains the Campus Map, a place to supply the Unversity’s digital communications team with Feedback, access to the University Events calendar, NYU Campuses, and NYU Social Media links.